zpz/zpz.github.io/_posts/2024-05-26-python-mp-manager-2.md

 third
 ```

-The statement `mydict['seq'] = mylist` assigns the *proxy* `mylist` to the key `'seq'` on the dict **inside the server** (i.e. the dict that the proxy `mydict` represents, but the `mydict` itself).
+The statement `mydict['seq'] = mylist` assigns the *proxy* `mylist` to the key `'seq'` in the dict inside the server.
+Repeat: the **server-side** dict (not the proxy object `mydict`) now contains an entry that is a proxy object.
+The proxy object `mylist` was pickled, passed into the server process, unpickled, and added to the dict.
-The statement `yourlist = mydict['seq']` gets the element at key `'seq'` on the *remote* object, going through pickling/unpickling, and creates a *new* proxy object `yourlist`.
+The statement `yourlist = mydict['seq']` gets the value at the specified key in the remote object, that is,
+the proxy object in the server-side dict got pickled, passed out of the server process, and unpickled to a *new* proxy object `yourlist`.
 The proxies `mylist` and `yourlist` are different objects at different memory addresses, yet they both point to the same list in the server.
+The proxy in the server-side dict is a third proxy pointing to the same list.

 ## Bug in nested proxies

 Let's have a close look at the proxy as it is passed into the server and then out back.
 With `mydict['seq'] = mylist`, the proxy `mylist` (in the client process) is pickled, calling `BaseProxy.__reduce__`; then in the server process, `RebuildProxy` is called to create a proxy object.
-The code determines that it is running inside the server process (lines 25-26), hence it does two things:
+Realizing that it is running inside the server process ([pickling], lines 25-26), the code does two things:

-1. It passes `manager_owned=True` to `BaseProxy.__init__` (line 28).
-The effect of this parameter is that, in the proxy initiation, ref count is not incremented ([BaseProxy], lines 56-58); alos, later when the proxy is garbage collected, ref count is not decremented (because the finalizer setup is skipped).
+1. It passes `manager_owned=True` to `BaseProxy.__init__` ([pickling], line 28).
+The effect of this argument is that, in the proxy initiation, ref count is not incremented ([BaseProxy], lines 56-58); alos, later when the proxy is garbage collected, ref count is not decremented (because the finalizer setup is skipped).

-2. It adds an entry in `server.id_to_local_proxy_obj` with the same content about the remote object as the entry in `server.id_to_obj` (lines 29-31).
+2. It adds an entry in `server.id_to_local_proxy_obj` with the same content about the remote object as the entry in `server.id_to_obj` ([pickling], lines 29-31).
 Specifically, the entry is a tuple consisting of the list object (the real one in the server, not a proxy), the names of its exposed methods, and its `method_to_typeid` value ([Server], line 116).

 These two actions suggest that a proxy that has been passed from outside of the server into it is not tracked by the server's `incref`/`decref` mechinism.
 Oddly, the `multiprocessing.managers` module does not contain a line that takes an entry off `server.id_to_local_proxy_obj`.
 (This is not that odd, though, because if there were such a line, it would likely be in `Server.decref` to be called when a in-server proxy is garbage collected, yet the first action has determined that the garbage collection of an in-server proxy does not trigger `decref`.)
-The server attribute `id_to_local_proxy_obj` is addressed at severl places, and I have not understood the author's design rational around this, but this is clearly a bug: `server.id_to_local_proxy_obj` only gets entries added and never gets entries removed.
-Once an in-server object is represented by an in-server proxy at any point, hence an entry for it is added to `server.id_to_local_proxy_obj`, then the object will live on in the server forever, even after all proxies (inside or outside of the server) to it have gone.
+This is clearly a bug: `server.id_to_local_proxy_obj` only gets entries added and never gets entries removed.
+Once an in-server object is represented by an in-server proxy at any point, hence the object is referenced by `server.id_to_local_proxy_obj`, then it will live on in the server forever, even after all proxies to it (inside or outside of the server) are gone.

-We use an example to show this problem.
+We can use an example to show this problem.

 ```python
 from multiprocessing import get_context